This is the ONLY official website for Durham Township and reflects the official views of the township.

 Please keep your roadside grass & bushes trimmed back at least 4' from the paved roadway or we will do it for you!!

-Reminder: Permits are required for all new construction, change in use, garden sheds, electric, plumbing, decks, etc. Two (2) acres of cleared /fenced pasture required for one (1) horse.
+Reminder: Permits are required for all pools, new construction/additions, change in use, garden sheds, electric, plumbing, decks, etc. Two (2) acres of cleared /fenced pasture required for one (1) horse.
 One (1) additional acre for each additional horse.
 U&O required for all NEW residential and ALL commercial.
 Call the zoning office at 610-346-9211 for info.